-The Bosch IoT Things protocol covers two communication channels to address two different aspects of devices and their digital representation.
+The Bosch IoT Things protocol covers two communication channels to address two different aspects of devices and their digital representation: twin and live.

 The first aspect handles the digital representation of a device or any IoT asset.
 This thing entity (alias digital twin) is managed with the Things service and its state and properties can be read and updated.
 The channel to work with the digital representation is called twin.